evercoinx/meme-tools/README.md

 4. If the `$TRADER_COUNT` variable is adjusted up:

-    - Run this command to estimate USD to transfer to the _trader distributor_ account:
+    - Run this command to estimate SOL to transfer to the _trader distributor_ account:

     ```bash
     yarn distribute-funds:dry-run
     ```

-    - Transfer USD from the _collector_ account to the _trader distributor_ account.
+    - Transfer the reported SOL from the _collector_ account to the _trader distributor_ account.

-    - Run this command again to make sure that the _trader distributor_ account has sufficient balance:
+    - Run this command to make sure that the _trader distributor_ account has the sufficient SOL balance:

     ```bash
     yarn distribute-funds:dry-run